-• PJM baseline transmission projects are implemented to resolve reliability criteria violations.
-PJM backbone transmission projects are a subset of significant baseline projects intended to resolve a wide range of reliability criteria violations and congestion issues and which have substantial impacts on energy and capacity markets.
+PJM baseline transmission projects are implemented to resolve reliability criteria violations.
+PJM backbone transmission projects are a subset of significant baseline projects, which are intended to resolve multiple reliability criteria violations and congestion issues and which have substantial impacts on energy and capacity markets.
 The current backbone projects are Mount Storm-Doubs, Jacks Mountain, Susquehanna-Roseland, and Surry Skiffes Creek 500kV.